Justin Chon: Other ventures

 Chon co-owns a chain of clothing stores, named the Attic, in California.

 In January 2015, he began uploading edited vlogs to his YouTube channel on a weekly basis.
 Since November 2015, he has uploaded edited vlogs to the channel on a daily basis.
 He also creates short comedy videos on YouTube with his friends, and has appeared in videos on Ryan Higa (nigahiga)'s YouTube channel.
 Chon is also a member of BgA (Boys Generally Asian), a parody K-Pop group formed by Higa.
 The five-member group has released two singles and has risen up many South Korean music charts as well as American music charts.

 In 2016, Chon wrote an editorial for NBC about the racism he faced in Hollywood roles and auditions.

 Personal life

 After dating for over a year, he married Sasha Egorova in October 2014.
-Their first child was born in December 2017.
+Their first child, a girl was born in December 2017.
+Their second child, a boy was born June 2023.